Skip to content

 FieldDescription

-{docker_image}Container image name
+{{ docker_image }}Container image name

-{target_name}container_name for regular containers or service name with replica number for containers belonging to a swarm service
+{{ target_name }}container_name for regular containers, or service name with replica number for swarm containers

-{service_name}Swarm service name (if applicable)
+{{ service_name }}Swarm service name (if applicable)

-{stack_name}Docker stack name (if applicable)
+{{ stack_name }}Docker stack name (if applicable)

 Docker Container Event Information